About legal apprenticeships

 For those with a payroll over £3 million - the apprenticeship levy

 The government’s announcement of the introduction of an apprenticeship levy radically changed the legal sector’s view of apprenticeships.

-From 6 April 2017, employers with pay bills of over £3 million will be paying a new type of tax in the form of a levy payment.
+Employers with pay bills of over £3 million are now paying a new type of tax in the form of a levy payment.
 Unlike most other taxes, the levy is put into an account for the employer to use to fund formal apprenticeship training within the organisation.
-If your organisation has a payroll of more than £3 million, you will be eligible to pay the levy of 0.5% of payroll, so you will want to ensure that you can take advantage of that overhead by drawing down the funds to pay for apprenticeship training.
+If your organisation is paying the levy, you will want to ensure that you can take advantage of that overhead by drawing down the funds to pay for apprenticeship training.

 Employers need to be aware of the rules regarding the levy: they can use what they pay in for apprenticeship training, but if they don’t use it within a certain period, then it is lost.
 There are other proposed rules to be aware of too.
 See our separate page about the levy.